Magnus Haug Wanberg: Career

 Under Wanberg's leadership, reMarkable grew rapidly, expanding from a small startup to a company with over 500 employees and a valuation exceeding $1 billion.
 The company was recognized twice by the Financial Times as one of Europe's fastest-growing companies.
 In 2022, reMarkable announced it had sold over 1 million tablets worldwide.

-In December 2022, Wanberg stepped down as CEO, transitioning to the role of Executive Chairman of the board.
+In December 2022, Wanberg stepped down as CEO, transitioning to the role of Executive Chairman of the board, which again he retired from in December 2025.